-- Fixed income securities exposure to losses from credit migrations, changes in credit spreads or defaults; - Derivative trades default of trade counterparties; and - Reinsurance arrangements default of reinsurance counterparties.
+• Fixed income securities - exposure to losses from credit migrations, changes in credit spreads or defaults;

+- Derivative trades default of trade counterparties partially mitigated through collateral and margin arrangements; and - Reinsurance arrangements default of reinsurance counterparties.

-The management of credit risk is governed by internal policies such as the Credit Risk Management Policy and the Asset Liability Management Policy.
+The management of credit risk is governed by internal policies such as the Asset Liability Management and Market Risk Management Policy and the Credit Risk Management Policy.
 The ALMC is responsible for overseeing and managing credit risk and credit exposures facing the company and ensuring that credit risk management policies and controls are in place.
 The ALMC meets at least four times a year.